karl-zylinski/karl-zylinski.github.io/content/posts/a-programming-language-for-me.md

 people: #soa[128]Person
 ```

-then the memory layout will instead look like this:
+then the memory layout of `people` will instead look like this:

 ```txt
 people[0].health